Pisces-class deep submergence vehicle: Pisces IV and V

 Pisces IV and Pisces V are currently operated for research by the National Oceanic and Atmospheric Administration, based in Hawaii.
 Its mother ship, the R/V Kaʻimikai-o-Kanaloa, launches Pisces V and its sister vessel Pisces IV from an A-frame hoist on its aft deck.

-Pisces IV was built for the Soviet Union in 1971, but due to national security concerns from the United States that sensitive technology might be transferred to the Soviets, Canadian Government refused to issue the export permit and instead purchased it for its Department of Fisheries and Oceans.
-Both Pisces IV and V are currently operated by the Hawaii Underwater Research Laboratory, part of the US National Undersea Research Program.
+Pisces IV was built for the Soviet Union in 1971, but due to national security concerns from the United States that sensitive technology might be transferred to the Soviets, the Canadian government refused to issue the export permit and instead purchased it for its Department of Fisheries and Oceans.
+Both Pisces IV and V are currently operated by the Hawai‘i Underwater Research Laboratory, part of the U.S. National Undersea Research Program.
 The second Pisces is kept on board in a ready state in case of an emergency.

 Pisces VI

 Pisces VI was purchased out of storage from International Underwater Contractors in 2015.
+The vessel underwent a complete refit in Salina, Kansas, and Vancouver, Canada, and then was moved to Tenerife, Canary Islands, where it got certified and insured.

-Currently Pisces VI is undergoing a complete refit in Salina, Kansas.
-Pisces VI is being reengineered to provide a versatile deep water platform to meet the needs of the underwater research community.
+It was re-engineered to provide a versatile deep water platform to meet the needs of the underwater research community.
+Currently, the submarine provides services to the scientific community around the world.

 Pisces VII and XI

-Pisces VII and Pisces XI were built in 1975 and used by the Shirshov Institute of Oceanology of the Academy of Sciences of the USSR for about ten years, until being replaced by the MIR submersibles.
+Pisces VII and Pisces XI were built in 1975 and used by the Shirshov Institute of Oceanology of the Academy of Sciences of the Soviet Union for about ten years, until being replaced by the Mir submersibles.

-Akademik Kurchatov, Dmitri Mendeleyev, and Akademik Mstislav Keldysh served as their support ships.
+Akademik Kurchatov, Dmitri Mendeleev, and Akademik Mstislav Keldysh served as their support ships.